nsbgn/thumbledore/README.md

   better!

 - You will often need a decimal point while typing numbers, but it is cumbersome to exit the numpad just to grab one and return.
-For this reason, if you are typing a number and release and then immediately press <kbd>AltGr</kbd> again, a `.` or `,` will be emitted (depending on your locale).
+A similar observation can be made for the underscore when typing in all-caps.
+  For this reason, double-tapping <kbd>Space</kbd> while holding
+  <kbd>AltGr</kbd> will emit a decimal point (resulting in `.` or `,`
+  depending on your locale), and doing so while holding <kbd>Shift</kbd> will emit an underscore `_`.

 - The <kbd>Multi</kbd> key (also called *Compose*) allows you to type special characters by typing intuitive keys in succession.
 For example, <kbd>Multi</kbd><kbd>c</kbd><kbd>=</kbd> becomes `€`.

 ## Escape